igrigorik/http-client-hints/draft.md

   Accept-CH: DPR, DW
 ~~~

 When a client receives the Accept-CH header indicating support for Client Hint adaptation, it should append the CH headers that match the advertised field-values.
-For example, based on Accept-CH example above, the client may append CH-DRP and CH-DW headers to subsequent requests.
+For example, based on Accept-CH example above, the client may append CH-DPR and CH-DW headers to subsequent requests.

 Interaction with Caches